shopspring/decimal/README.md

 Fortunately, thanks to the wonderful community we have a dozen other libraries that you can choose from.
 Explore other alternatives to find the one that best fits your needs :)

-* [cockroachdb/apd](https://github.com/cockroachdb/apd) - high precision, mutable and rich API similar to `big.Int`, higher performance than this library
+* [cockroachdb/apd](https://github.com/cockroachdb/apd) - high precision, mutable and rich API similar to `big.Int`, better performance than this library
 * [alpacahq/alpacadecimal](https://github.com/alpacahq/alpacadecimal) - high performance, low precision (12 digits), fully compatible API with this library
 * [govalues/decimal](https://github.com/govalues/decimal) - high performance, zero-allocation, low precision (19 digits)
 * [greatcloak/decimal](https://github.com/greatcloak/decimal) - fork of this library, with out-of-the-box BSON marshaling support